 Strain rice flour mixture into the water, pour the strawberry-condensed milk mixture and mix well.
 Adjust for sweetness.

-This strawberry and flan recipe from our friend Lola Dweck at Lola’s Cocina is a fun strawberry dessert your family will love!
+This Strawberries and Flan recipe from our friend Lola Dweck at Lola’s Cocina is a fun strawberry dessert your family will love!
 Pairing the tartness of the strawberries with the sweet creaminess of the flan makes for a unique dessert.

-1 teaspoon grated lime zest, reserve a pinch for garnish
+1 tsp grated lime zest, reserve a pinch for garnish

-1 pound of California strawberries, hulled and sliced
+1 lb of California strawberries, hulled and sliced

 Heat oven to 350 degrees Fahrenheit.

-Combine evaporated and condensed milks, eggs, cream cheese and vanilla extract and blend until smooth, about 30 seconds.
+In bowl of stand mixer, combine evaporated and condensed milks, eggs, cream cheese and vanilla extract and blend until smooth, about 30 seconds.
+Add lime zest and mix by hand.
+Pour mixture into flan pan.

 Prepare baño María (water bath) by arranging flan pan into a larger baking pan and place in oven.
 Pour enough hot water into the larger baking pan to come halfway up the sides of flan pan.